Preventing skin breakdown

 - Don’t let heels or elbows lie directly against the bed.
 Have them hang over the edge of a cushion or pillow or apply elbow or heel protectors.

-- Perform range of motion exercises to all joints regularly to keep circulation going to all tissues of the body and to help prevent contracture to joints.
+- Perform range of motion exercises to all joints regularly to prevent contractures and improve circulation to body tissues.

-- When sitting in a wheelchair, assist the person to shift positions every 15 minutes.
+- When sitting in a wheelchair, assist the person in shifting positions every 15 minutes.

 During bath time, use warm water, not hot, because hot dries out the skin.